ardhi/bajo/README.md

 ## Fire up!

-Create a new empty directory, this will be your project directory or your ```<bajo-app-dir>```.
+Create a new empty directory, this will be your project directory or your ```<bajo-base-dir>```.
 Now goto your newly created directory, and type:

 ```bash
 $ npm init